Resident234/php.net/pages/www.php.net_mysqli.real-escape-string.php.md

 Bonus function:

 The original MySQL `utf8` character-set (for tables and fields) only supports 3-byte sequences.
-4-byte characters are not common, but I&apos;ve had queries fail to execute on 4-byte UTF-8 characters, so you should be using `utf8mb4` wherever possible.
+4-byte characters are not common, but I've had queries fail to execute on 4-byte UTF-8 characters, so you should be using `utf8mb4` wherever possible.

 However, if you still want to use `utf8`, you can use the following function to replace all 4-byte sequences.